Flu

 The flu (influenza) is a viral infection that is most often seen in the fall to early spring.
 It’s important to protect yourself and others.
 Getting the flu shot prevents pneumonia, hospitalizations and death.

-The flu shot is free for Ontarians 6 months or older, regardless of citizenship or immigration status.
+The flu shot is available for free to anyone 6 months or older, regardless of citizenship or immigration status.
 You do not need an Ontario health card to get the vaccine.

 Where to get your flu shot